-- Provider analytics – data packs: analysing both qualitative and quantitative data and information from a variety of sources, to produce packs to guide inspection teams.
+- Provider analytics - inspection analytics: analysing both qualitative and quantitative data and information from a variety of sources, to support inspections and ratings.

 - Policy and evaluation: reporting meaningful progress against the strategic objectives and supporting continuous improvement particularly focusing on evaluation.